AzurieWolf/HDZero-Audio-Cleaner/README.md

 2. Allow the installer to install Python 3.11 if AI noise reduction is required.
 3. Run `[Client_Run].bat` to start the application.

-The requirements installer installs the application packages and prepares FFmpeg automatically.
+The requirements installer installs the application packages, prepares FFmpeg, and downloads the DeepFilterNet3 model used by AI noise reduction.
 Channel cleanup remains available if the optional AI noise-reduction setup is skipped or unavailable.

 ## Build